GaloisInc/signal-verification/README.md

 In order to invoke the Python specifications, run the following:

 ```
-$ poetry run python buffer.py
+$ poetry run python main.py
 ```

-This repo also comes with a SAWScript equivalent of `buffer.py`, which can be run with:
+This repo also comes with a SAWScript equivalent of `main.py`, which can be run with:

 ```
-$ $SAW_EXE buffer.saw
+$ $SAW_EXE main.saw
 ```